cezarfx/orcoos/README.md

 const MyModel = ondbmongoose.model('ModelName', mySchema);
 ```

-The first argument is the _singular_ name of the collection your model is for. **Orcoos automatically looks for the _plural_ version of your model name.** For example, if you use
+The first argument is the _singular_ name of the collection your model is for. **OndbMongoose automatically looks for the _plural_ version of your model name.** For example, if you use

 ```js
 const MyModel = ondbmongoose.model('Ticket', mySchema);